Meadowlarke/Bibliography/Bibliography.md

 >**This paper is an exploration of traditional Palauan _omengeredakl_ singing and the concept of atmosphere.
 In an attempt to sever the connection of affect with atmospheres in some recent scholarship, the author establishes the difference between the non-dualistic terms meaning and _meaningfulness_ and uses these analyze omengeredakl and its "power".
 Her research makes use of spectral analyses to find meaning in power _in between_ the vocal parts (9) and beyond the music itself**

-> p.
 2: Meaningfulness

-> p.
 2 "Atmosphere:" a shared feeling

-> p.
 3: Atmospheres defined in authors words.

-> p.
 4: Atmospheres allow scholars to better understand specific instances of meaningfulness.

-> p.
 4: Colonial history of Palua.

-> p.
 5: Musical practice of _omengeredakl_.

-> p.
 6-10: Spectral analyses.

-> p.
 12: discussion of "suggestions of motion."

 ### Abraham, Otto and Erich M. von Hornbostel.
 "Suggested Methods for the Transcription of Exotic Music." _Ethnomusicology_ 38, no. 3 (1994): 425-456.